testflows/TestFlows-WebSite/source/handbook/index.md

 ```

 can be called with the following [YML] config file to set [--output] and [--no-colors]
-options for the test program run.
+options for the test program to run.

 > `config.yml`
 >